 104. Dominique (baptized Dominicus) BALDUINI dit COCO was born on 27 June 1750 in (Alpes Maritimes) (Provence-Alpes-Côte d'Azur Region), France.1,886,887 Our first Coco ancestor was baptized as Dominicus Balduini on 22 July 1750 at La Chapelle de La Trinité in Ville de la Sainte-Trinité and it was recorded in Eze (Alpes Maritimes) (Provence-Alpes-Côte d'Azur Region), France.
 The small chapel at la Sainte-Trinité was built in 1617 in order to provide a place for locals to attend mass and receive the sacraments without being forced to go to Eze.
 Once built, the chapel was served by the Priest from Eze and was not considered to be a Catholic parish until 1818 although records were recorded there beginning in 1792.
 It appears that the small chapel collapsed in 1841 and was replaced with a larger church.

 The surname of Coco was a product of his life in the new world - likely Louisiana.
 One of the legends that has been passed down as to how he acquired the Coco surname is that he peddled coconuts along the Red River (among other items) and the Indians called him "L'homme de Coco".
 We do know, however, that he was using the Coco surname by 1783.1,886,887 Legend claims that Dominique Coco accompanied the Marquis de Lafayette to America and that he was, possibly, a crew member of Lafayette's vessel "la Victorie" on a trip to America from Bordeaux in 1777.
 According to research and documentation located at the American Univ. in Washington, D.C. covering Lafayette’s stay in America, none of the passengers who arrived on Lafayette’s ship "la Victorie" in 1777 (which landed at Georgetown, S.C.) used their real names so no verification of this story has been found.
 It is known, however, that his name does not appear on the 22 March 1776 "Pointe Coupée Poste Census of Masters & Slaves" nor does his name appear on the 22 June 1777 Pointe Coupée Militia list which indicates that he was likely not yet in Pointe Coupée by these dates.
+Therefore, Dominique's participation in the American Revolution has not been proven since no records have been found to substantiate this claim.
 According to "The Mansura French and other familes of Ward 3, Avoyelles" (DeCuir/Mayeux), Dominique Sr. was in Avoyelles by 1783 because he name appears in Avoyelles Post records.
 There is speculation that he built (or had built for his use) the DesFossé house that still exists in Mansura.
 The DesFossé home dates to c1785.
 The home sat on the Dominique Coco plantation which basically composed what is now considered to be the heart of Mansura.
 He appeared in the census in 1785 at Avoyelles Post in (Avoyelles Parish), Louisiana, USA with his wife and 1 child.
 He had 10 arpents of land and 1 slave.
 He died between October 1787 and September 1790 at the age of 37 but documentation of his death has not been located nor is his burial location known.
 Elizabeth RABALAIS and Dominique BALDUINI dit COCO560,842 were married on 10 August 1784 at St. François d’Assise Catholic Church & Cemetery in (Pointe Coupée Parish), Louisiana, USA.
 (Note: "Diocese of Baton Rouge Catholic Church Records, Volume II" documents that they married in 1783 but the actual marriage record shows the year as 1784.)1,888

 105. Elizabeth RABALAIS was born on 26 August 1761 in (Pointe Coupée Parish), Louisiana, USA.862 She was baptized on 6 September 1761 at St. François d’Assise Catholic Church & Cemetery in (Pointe Coupée Parish), Louisiana, USA.862 She died before 10 March 1809 at the age of 47.
 This is the date of her probate.
 Also, Volume XV, No. 1 of "Le Raconteur" (April 1995, Page 2) shows that two colonial documents exist in a two-reel collection of miscellaneous colonial documents dated between 1765 and 1810 involving the sale of the estate of Elizabeth Rabalais, wife of Guillaume Gauthier.
 These two documents in the collection are dated c1810.
 Guillaume Gauthier was her 2nd husband whom she married in 1792 after the death of Dominique Balduini dit Coco.
 Also, an inventory of her estate was taken on 12 March 1809.863,864 Elizabeth had her estate in succession.1,864